Danie-A/CMSC124_Project_LolCode_Interpreter/notes/README_TOFIX.md

 [-] Wrong Error Message - Always "Error: linebreak expected" - e.g.VISIBLE 6 AN 5 (it's okay?)
 [/] KTHXBYE, BUHBYE not detected
-[/] VISIBLE a -> if a = None; print "NOOB" (show NOOB in symbol table)
+[/] VISIBLE a -> if a = None; print "NOOB" (show NOOB in symbol table) [/] bool - BOTH OF FAIL AN FAIL should be FAIL not WIN [/] VISIBLE NOOB

 ### CASES TO CONSIDER (TO FIX LESS IMPORTANT):